Attitude with Attitude

 How to do it better?

 Visualise your psoas muscle.
-It originates at the lumbar vertebrae, then passes over your hipbone and finally inserts at the top of your thighbone (fig.3).
+It originates at the lumbar vertebrae, then passes over your hipbone and finally inserts at the top of your thighbone (fig. 2).

-Imagine this muscle to soften and to melt like chocolate or honey and let it run down from the front of your hip towards your knee.
+Imagine this muscle softening and melting like chocolate or honey and let it run down from the front of your hip towards your knee.
 From there you want to initiate the backwards movement of your leg.
-Think of reaching your leg back and away from you rather than of lifting it straight up.
+Think of reaching your leg back and away from you rather than lifting it straight up.
 Keep your leg extended for arabesques or bend it to attitude by bringing the foot further behind you, not by pulling your knee sideways.

-One further key factor must be mentioned : the turn out.
+One further key factor must be mentioned: the turnout.
 All ballet movements are facilitated and made easier by rotating the thighbone outward.
-Turning out releases the gluts (buttocks muscles), which when too contracted can obstruct the leg on its way up, and it also creates more space in your lower back, keeping the muscles and spine elongated and safe.
+Turning out releases the glutes (buttocks muscles), which when too contracted can obstruct the leg on its way up, and it also creates more space in your lower back, keeping the muscles and spine elongated and safe.

 We could discuss many more relevant aspects, e.g. gravity and balance, the importance of the arms and shoulders, the role of eyes and the right mindset etc. but this would stretch the limits of this newsletter and maybe of your patience too.

 The purpose of this article is to invite you to approach these beautiful yet challenging poses from perhaps a new angle and also to hint at what we are going to work on at the Arabesques and Attitudes Mini-Workshops on 13th June and 29th August.